 Pioneering no-waste chef Matt Stone opened You Beauty in mid-2022, promising a classic European bistro with a farm-to-table ethos.
 It’s just around the corner from his woodfired pizza and pasta bar, Ciao Mate!
 Red Ginger, meanwhile, would not look out of place in downtown Shanghai, the store’s shelves stocked with Oriental objects and teas, which you can pick up to take home after a yum-cha feast.

 Ten minutes south of Bangalow is Newrybar, a tiny village that’s worth a visit for breakfast or lunch.
 It’s home to the famous Harvest Newrybar, a cafe, bakery and deli spread across three beautifully restored historic buildings.
 The Little General serves great coffee and lots of local goodies.
-There’s also a produce market every Wednesday if you want to meet some of the farmers and growers.
+There’s also the Newrybar Eats and Produce Markets every Wednesday if you want to meet some of the farmers and growers.